pmndrs/jotai/readme.md

 })

 function Status() {
-  // Re-renders the component after urlAtom changed and the async function above concludes const [json] = useAtom(fetchUrlAtom)
+  // Re-renders the component after urlAtom is changed and the async function above concludes const [json] = useAtom(fetchUrlAtom)
   ...
 ```